somilverma1996/Simform-Task-FrontEnd-/README.md

     `netlify deploy`

-The above command asks for authentication first, will directly open a tab to enter credentials in defauly browser
+The above command asks for authentication first, will directly open a tab to enter credentials in default browser.

 After authentication it asks for the Publish Directory, that basically is required to point to from where we need to deploy.
-Here we need to pass "build" here.
+Here we need to pass "build".

     Publish directory /media/somil/db95795c-7cfe-467f-8422-9f9f8a6b2fc7/var/www/html/Assignment/